g0djan/readme/READ.md

 * `WALG_NETWORK_RATE_LIMIT`
 Network upload rate limit during ```backup-push``` in bytes per second.

+Concurrency values can be configured using:

 * `WALG_DOWNLOAD_CONCURRENCY`

-How many goroutines to use during backup-fetch and wal-push.
+To configure how many goroutines to use during backup-fetch  and wal-push, use `WALG_DOWNLOAD_CONCURRENCY`.
 By default, WAL-G uses the minimum of the number of files to extract and 10.

 * `WALG_UPLOAD_CONCURRENCY`

-How many concurrency streams to use during backup uploading.
+To configure how many concurrency streams to use during backup uploading, use `WALG_UPLOAD_CONCURRENCY`.
 By default, WAL-G uses 10 streams.

 * `WALG_UPLOAD_DISK_CONCURRENCY`

-Рow many concurrency streams are reading disk during backup-push.
+To configure how many concurrency streams are reading disk during ```backup-push```.
 By default, WAL-G uses 1 stream.

 * `WALG_SENTINEL_USER_DATA`

 This setting allows backup automation tools to add extra information to JSON sentinel file during ```backup-push```.
 This setting can be used e.g. to give user-defined names to backups.

 * `WALG_PREVENT_WAL_OVERWRITE`

 If this setting is specified, during ```wal-push``` WAL-G will check the existence of WAL before uploading it.
 If the different file is already archived under the same name, WAL-G will return the non-zero exit code to prevent PostgreSQL from removing WAL.

 * `WALG_GPG_KEY_ID`  (alternative form `WALE_GPG_KEY_ID`) ⚠️ **DEPRECATED**

 To configure GPG key for encryption and decryption.
 By default, no encryption is used.
 Public keyring is cached in the file "/.walg_key_cache".

 * `WALG_PGP_KEY`

 To configure encryption and decryption with OpenPGP standard.
 Set *private key* value, when you need to execute ```wal-fetch``` or ```backup-fetch``` command.
 Set *public key* value, when you need to execute ```wal-push``` or ```backup-push``` command.
 Keep in mind that the *private key* also contains the *public key*.

 * `WALG_PGP_KEY_PATH`

 Similar to `WALG_PGP_KEY`, but value is the path to the key on file system.

 * `WALG_PGP_KEY_PASSPHRASE`

 If your *private key* is encrypted with a *passphrase*, you should set *passpharse* for decrypt.

 * `WALG_DELTA_MAX_STEPS`

 Delta-backup is difference between previously taken backup and present state. `WALG_DELTA_MAX_STEPS` determines how many delta backups can be between full backups.
 Defaults to 0.
 Restoration process will automatically fetch all necessary deltas and base backup and compose valid restored backup (you still need WALs after start of last backup to restore consistent cluster).
 Delta computation is based on ModTime of file system and LSN number of pages in datafiles.

 * `WALG_DELTA_ORIGIN`

-Base for next delta backup (only if `WALG_DELTA_MAX_STEPS` is not exceeded). `WALG_DELTA_ORIGIN` can be LATEST (chaining increments), LATEST_FULL (for bases where volatile part is compact and chaining has no meaning - deltas overwrite each other).
+To configure base for next delta backup (only if `WALG_DELTA_MAX_STEPS` is not exceeded). `WALG_DELTA_ORIGIN` can be LATEST (chaining increments), LATEST_FULL (for bases where volatile part is compact and chaining has no meaning - deltas overwrite each other).
 Defaults to LATEST.

 ### MySQL

+To configure the path to MySQL data
 * `WALG_MYSQL_DATASOURCE_NAME`

-Path to MySQL data
+To store binlogs in the specified directory
 * `WALG_MYSQL_BINLOG_DST`

-Path to binary logs
+To set time for recovery point
 * `WALG_MYSQL_BINLOG_END_TS`

-Time for recovery point
+To use SSL, a path to file with certificates should be set to this variable
 * `WALG_MYSQL_SSL_CA`
-Allows use SSL.
-Path to file with certificates should be set to this variable

 Usage
 -----